kkacquah/jest-simulation/javascript/README.md

-# Simulacra Framework
+# SimulacraJS

-A TypeScript framework for simulating and testing agent-based conversations in Jest.
-This framework allows you to create, run, and test conversational agents with both deterministic and LLM-powered behavior for testing purposes.
+A TypeScript framework for simulating conversations with conversational agents in Jest.
+This framework define simulation agents that speak with your conversational agents with a rich assertion API for you to test expected agent behavior.

 ## Features